Game 6 of the 1998 NBA Finals: Background

 Both the Utah Jazz and the Chicago Bulls finished the regular season tied for the best record in the NBA at 62–20.
-The Jazz defeated the Los Angeles Lakers in the Western Conference Finals, and the Bulls defeated the Indiana Pacers in the Eastern Conference Finals, setting up a rematch of the prior year's NBA Finals, which the Bulls had won in 6 games.
-The Jazz swept the season series against the Bulls 2–0, giving them the tiebreaker for home-court advantage throughout the NBA Playoffs.
+The Jazz defeated the Los Angeles Lakers in the Western Conference finals, and the Bulls defeated the Indiana Pacers in the Eastern Conference finals, setting up a rematch of the prior year's NBA Finals, which the Bulls won in six games.
+The Jazz swept the regular season series against the Bulls 2–0, giving them the tiebreaker for home-court advantage.

-In the finals series, the Jazz had won Game 1, while the Bulls had won Games 2–4.
-At the United Center in Game 5, Michael Jordan missed a game-winning 3-pointer at the buzzer, allowing the Jazz to stave off elimination with an 83–81 victory and return to Utah for Game 6, and a potential Game 7.
+In the Finals series, the Jazz won Game 1, while the Bulls won Games 2–4.
+At the United Center in Game 5, Michael Jordan missed a potential game-winning 3-pointer at the buzzer, allowing the Jazz to stave off elimination with an 83–81 victory and return to Utah for Game 6 and a potential Game 7.
 None of the previous five Finals appearances for the Bulls had gone to a Game 7.